What is a PPC budget?

 Now, let’s say you would like to reach your paid advertising return on investment target, which is £3000 per month.

 This means you need to achieve 20 conversions, which will require a £1,000 monthly PPC budget, which is £32.89 daily budget.

 The cost per click will vary, but your budget will be set in stone, and you won’t be overspending.

 Research the CPC for different keywords and assess their competition in the auction.
 This will help you determine where to spend your budget best.

 The above example can be simplified in the following formulas:

-Price per conversion = cost per click X clicks required
+Cost per conversion = cost per click * number of clicks required to get conversion

-PPC budget = price per conversion x goal amount of conversion
+PPC budget = cost per conversion * goal amount of conversion

 Advertisement delivery impact on your PPC budget